dayu11/dayu11.github.io/_pages/about.md

   - /about.html
 ---

+I am a Senior Research Scientist at Google DeepMind.
 My recent research interests are: 1) Enabling Gemini to power breakthrough applications through tool-use and RL, 2) Improving methods for privacy-preserving machine learning.

-I am a Senior Research Scientist at Google DeepMind.
-I earned my Ph.D. from Sun Yat-sen University in 2024, where I had the privilege of being supervised by Prof. [Tie-Yan Liu](https://scholar.google.com/citations?user=Nh832fgAAAAJ&hl=en) and Prof. [Jian Yin](https://openreview.net/profile?id=~Jian_Yin3).
-During my doctoral studies, I participated in the [Joint Ph.D.
-Program between Microsoft Research Asia](https://www.msra.cn/zh-cn/connections/academic-programs/joint-phd) and Sun Yat-sen University, where I was truly fortunate to work closely with [Prof. Huishuai Zhang](https://huishuai-git.github.io/).
-I received a [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/articles/eleven-phd-students-are-awarded-the-2021-microsoft-research-asia-fellowship-award/) in 2021.
-I earned my Bachelor's degree in Computer Science from Sun Yat-sen University in 2019.

 News
 ======